 Too much cherry juice will cause this.
 Simply beat the remaining batter with more flour.

 The trick is to roll and pat them in a bowl of powdered sugar 5-20 minutes after baking.
-In addition, I like to repeat the step once more once they are completely cooled.
+In addition, I like to repeat the step once more once they are completely cooled on a wire rack.

 Refrigerating the cookie dough allows the cherry flavors to develop more.
 However, if the cookies need to be baked in a rush, simply freeze the rolled balls on a sheet pan with parchment paper for 20-30 minutes and then bake them in the oven.